Merida to Campeche Mexico: Best Ways to Visit in 2022

 Best Campeche Hotels

 Planning to spend the night in Campeche City?
-You have plenty of really great Campeche hotel options all located in or right around downtown.
+You have plenty of really great Campeche hotel options, all located in or right around downtown.

-As there’s not much outside of downtown, and Campeche is relatively inexpensive, don’t expand your hotel search too far from the City Center — or select one of the best hotels in Campeche from the list below — all located right in walkable Downtown Campeche.
+Don’t expand your hotel search too far from the City Center — or select one of the best hotels in Campeche from the list below — all located right in walkable Downtown Campeche.

 Things to do in Campeche City at Night